 It’s a story worth telling…a story about guts, gratitude, determination, inspiration, discipline, perseverance, passion, leadership, integrity, humility, heartache, spirit and hard work blended together in a recipe, the likes of which, we may never see again.
 It’s a story that resonates across party lines and racial divides, engages our collective spirits and leaves us yearning for more.

 The story of Chuck Ealey is beyond incredible.
 One of the greatest quarterbacks to ever play the game, his collegiate record still stands 45-plus years later.
-If he were coming through the ranks today, he would be the perfect candidate for the National Football League (NFL), but in the early 70s, the NFL wouldn’t have a black quarterback, so Ealey went to the Canadian Football League (CFL) to play out his professional career.
+If he were coming through the ranks today, he would be the perfect candidate for the National Football League (NFL), but for reasons not quite clear, there were no draft picks for Ealey for the 1972 season.
+So Ealey went to the Canadian Football League (CFL) to play out his professional career.
 The CFL, wisely, was more than happy to recruit Ealey, who would, in turn, take the Hamilton Tiger-Cats to the Grey Cup his first year on the job.

 From the projects in Portsmouth, Ohio to winner and champion across the board, Ealey’s journey in between could fill volumes.